Dimple13/ML-Covid-cases-Prediction-System/README.md

 # Implementation<br>
 Kindly refer the Github files in the repository for complete implementation details of all the algorithms.<br>
 # Results and accuracy<br>
-For the individual resuls and accuracy kindly refer individual notebook files.<br>
+For the individual results and accuracy kindly refer individual notebook files.<br>
 Comparing the accuracy of KNN and SVM we see that for our dataset, SVM performed better with an accuracy of 92.3% and KNN had an accuracy of about 80%.<br>
 Comparing the accuracy of Naive Bayes and Decision Tree Classifier, We observe that for the same dataset, Naive bayes performed better with an accuracy of almost 88.89% whereas the decision tree classifier had an accuracy of 77.79%.<br>
 # Conclusion<br>